 Hair is dead.
 Otherwise, it would hurt when you cut it.
 There is nothing you can do to your hair strands that will make them grow faster.
 Cutting the hair does however make it appear healthier since damaged ends are being removed.
+Cutting damaged ends is also beneficial to growth because split or fibrillated ends will negate hair growth.
 While getting a cut twice a year will improve the overall look of your hair, it does not make it grow faster.

 Myth 2: Black hair is stronger than other hair types.

 The internal structure of black hair actually makes is more susceptible to breakage than other hair types.
 Chemically treatments in the form of relaxers or permanent hair color adds to the possibility of breakage.
 Using products to hydrate and strengthen your hair such as Hairfinity Balanced Moisture Conditioner and Hairfinity Strengthening Amino Masque will help rebuild the hair structure and minimize breakage.
 Using an oil infused with essential oils such as Hairfinity Nourishing Botanical Oil will help restore elasticity and strength while sealing in moisture.